BillyBrinks/DCCRoller/README.md

 11: Rolls for instance's ability scores, and stores their associated dice modifiers.

+12: Creates a blank window with a 'Generate' button that displays all info in the window.

 The file in which these functions are called is Character.py.